PeFox/DySeq_script/README.md

 ## Research question 4: Are there latent groups of dyads, which might account for observing different reaction patterns?

 This question can be answered by a mixture Markov model or by the OM-procedure.
-We start with the Markov model:
+We start with

+## the mixture Markov model:

 ```r
 # his question can be answered by a mixture Markov model or by the OM-procedure